HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 This topic provides information about syncing WebDAV based theme files from local-to-server and server-to-local in real time.
 It watches the file system for changes in the background.

 !!! note
-    We recommend using the node version of DXClient while working with LiveSync.
+    We recommend using the node version of DXClient while working with livesync.

 ## LiveSync Push Theme

 This command will sync your WebDAV based theme files into DX Server.
-Then, it will watch for succeeding changes within the given `themePath` and immediately reflect the changes in the DX Server.
+Then, it will watch for succeeding changes within the given `themePath` and immediately reflect the changes in the DX server.

 -   **Command description**